Chicken pox And Varicella Vaccine: What You Need To Know

 There are two vaccines in the U.S that protect against chickenpox:

-- Varivax - which only contains the varicella virus (chickenpox) vaccine
+- Varivax - which only contains the varicella virus (chickenpox) vaccine and is approved for children aged 12 months or older

 - Proquad (also called MMRV), a combination vaccine which contains the varicella virus vaccine as well as vaccines against measles, mumps, and rubella.
+It is approved for children aged 12 months to 12 years.

 The chickenpox vaccine has been available in the U.S. since 1995.
 Prior to widespread use of the vaccination, nearly 11,000 people were hospitalized each year with chickenpox and about 100 adults and children died.